griffithlab/genviz.org/_posts/0002-02-01-introductionToR.md

 typeof(bar)
 class(bar)

-# character, used to represent strings
+# character, used to represent text strings
 baz <- "a"
 baz
 is.character(baz)